DanHickstein/HP-OSA/README.md

 Pleaes make a pull request if you make any improvements.

+One of the scripts just collects a single spectrum, while the "time series" script continuously collects spectra over time.

 This is MIT licensed, so please do whatever you want with it.

 Have fun!